 Mr. Desmarais was featured in both "Young and Hungry", an article about the American Lawyer's 2008 IP Litigation Department of the Year, and in "Top Guns", an article about the American Lawyer's Litigation Department of the Year for 2008.
 Mr. Desmarais was featured in “Medically Devised,” an article about the America Lawyer's 2006 IP Litigation Department of the Year.
 Additionally, Mr. Desmarais was mentioned in “Long-Term Sluggers,” also a feature on the American Lawyer's 2003 IP Litigation Department of the Year.

 Mr. Desmarais was profiled by The Journal News on April 2, 2003 in the article, “Chappaqua's Desmarais Defends Trademarks and High-Tech Patents.”

 Representative Appellate Matters

 - Fifth Generation Computer Corp. v.
-IBM Corp., 2011 WL 229575 (C.A.
-Fed.
-N.Y.): On behalf of firm client IBM, won Federal Circuit affirmance of claim construction and judgment of noninfringement of Fifth Generation's patents relating to parallel computing, January 2011.
+IBM Corp., 2011 WL 229575, on behalf of firm client IBM, affirmed claim construction and judgment of noninfringement of Fifth Generation's patents relating to parallel computing, Federal Circuit, January 2011.